strontic/strontic.github.io/xcyclopedia/library/dsrole.dll-5F783D6A734F0C7DD6305FBAB31D5475.md

 ## Possible Misuse

 *The following table contains possible examples of `dsrole.dll` being misused.
-While `dsrole.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `dsrole.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --